pygame/pygame/docs/reST/ref/surface.rst

       Convert an ``RGBA`` color into the mapped integer value for this Surface.
       The returned integer will contain no more bits than the bit depth of the Surface.
-Mapped color values are not often used inside Pygame, but can be passed to most functions that require a Surface and a color.
+Mapped color values are not often used inside pygame, but can be passed to most functions that require a Surface and a color.

       See the Surface object documentation for more information about colors